danielclements/Test-Website/README.md

 Welcome!

-This website was built to display different technologies used to build and deploy websites, click on the images on be taken to the wiki page on any of these technologies.
+This website was built to display different technologies used to build and deploy websites, click on the images to be taken to the wiki page on any of these technologies.

-# Built using:
+## Built using:

 1. HTML5
 2. CSS3